cloudogu/gitops-build-lib/README.md

   e.g. in stage production =>

   > copies '/k8s/production/configMap.yaml' and '/k8s/production/secrets' to the gitops folder where every k8s resource in ./secrets will be copied to the gitops folder

+#### `helm template` with ArgoCD application

+We decided to generate plain k8s Resources from Helm applications before we push it to the gitops Repository for the following reasons:

+- With ArgoCD you can only set one source for your application.
+In case of helm it is common to have a source Repository for your chart and a scource Repository for your configuration files (values.yaml).
+In order to use two different sources for your helm application you will need some sort of workaround (e.g. Helm dependencies in `Chart.yaml`).
+- ArgoCD itself uses `helm template` to apply plain k8s Resources to the cluster.
+By templating the helm application before pushing to the gitops repository, we have the same resources in our repository as in our cluster.
+Which leads to increased transparency.
 ---

 ## Validators